 Evolvetogether’s KN95 masks come in a pack of five and are individually wrapped in biodegradable pouches, according to the brand.
 Each mask has six layers and an adjustable nose bridge.
 The KN95 masks come in multiple colors.

 WellBefore offers KN95 masks in multiple colors and allows a choice between standard ear loops and head straps.
 The masks have an adjustable nose bridge, and you can purchase as few as 10 masks, which come individually wrapped.

 How to buy KN95 masks

-While the CDC doesn’t provide specific regulations to follow when it comes to choosing a KN95 mask, they do offer a list of factors to consider when purchasing an international respirator like a KN95, as well as a list of tips to help you spot masks that may not meet the necessary standards.
+While the CDC doesn’t provide specific regulations to follow when choosing a KN95 mask, they do offer a list tips to help you spot masks that may not meet the necessary standards.

-It’s difficult, sometimes impossible, to be sure you’re really buying a KN95 mask just by looking at it, said Dr. Jeremy Friese, a former Mayo Clinic physician and the former president of the payer market at Olive, an Ohio-based company that integrates artificial intelligence into health care.
+It’s difficult, sometimes impossible, to be sure you’re buying a real KN95 mask just by looking at it, says Dr. Jeremy Friese, a former Mayo Clinic physician and the former president of the payer market at Olive, an Ohio-based company that integrates artificial intelligence into health care.

 Experts we interviewed recommend you review your masks after receiving them and before wearing them with the following in mind:

 - A KN95 mask should not be damaged in any way

 - Packaging should never include false claims or logos from the FDA.
 The FDA does not permit their logo to appear on packaging of any sort